 - 1 cup pecans (chopped)

-- Bake brownies according to package.
+- Bake brownies according to package in a 9x9" pan.
 Allow to cool.

 - Melt caramel bits in microwave for 1 minute and drizzle over brownies.

 - Spread frosting over top of caramel.
 Top with melted chocolate and pecans if desired.
-You may want to place in the refrigerator to harden before cutting.
+Allow to cool before slicing.
+Then slice into 16 squares.

 Mmm… German Chocolate Brownies!!
 Don’t you want to just take a bite?!
 Grab a cup of milk, you’re going to need it with these bad boys!